-Recipe from Vegan Holiday Kitchen by Nava Atlas.
+Recipe is from Vegan Holiday Kitchen by Nava Atlas.
 Photos by Susan Voisin, FatFreeVegan.com.

 - 5 to 6 cups peeled and diced root vegetables (see Note)